 Does the current zoning ordinance permit short-term residential rentals?

 Loudoun County’s zoning ordinance does not currently allow for short-term residential rentals.
 However the Zoning Administrator has placed a hold on some enforcement actions until the county develops and adopts policies applicable to short-term residential rentals.
 This allows people to operate short-term residential rentals now; however, operators should stay informed about the county’s activities throughout 2019 related to this industry.

 What could the county’s future short-term residential rental policies looks like?

 Specific policies are yet to be determined by the Board of Supervisors.
 Some policies could include requiring a zoning permit to operate a short-term residential rental, limitations on other commercial uses (like parties or special events), limitations on food and beverage service, requirements or standards for owner-occupancy or off-site management, and/or the number of units per operator or rooms available in a home.
-The Board of Supervisors is likely to consider a Resolution of Intent to Amend the Zoning Ordinance during the first quarter of 2019.
+The Board of Supervisors is likely to consider a Resolution of Intent to Amend the Zoning Ordinance in July 2019.

 What happens after the Board adopts the resolution of intent to amend the zoning ordinance?